mdbenito/fenics-hermite/README.md

 ## Files ##

+* `Poisson1D.ipynb`: A 1D example to test Dirichlet BCs.
+* `Poisson2D.ipynb`: The official 2D example in dolfin, with Hermite elements.
+* `boundary.ipynb`: Steps towards the implementation of Dirichlet and Neumann boundary conditions with Hermite elements.
+Mostly just a hack on the assembled stiffness matrix.
 * `Euler-Bernoulli.ipynb`: The Euler Bernoulli beam model in a notebook.
-Missing: How to set the boundary conditions for the simply supported beam?
-I'm a bit confused by how to set the bending moments to zero (the text in the notebook might be wrong).
 The mathematics are taken from (and possibly out of sync with) `hermite.tm`.
 * `biharmonic.ipynb`: A test (biharmonic with non conforming interior penalty method) using Lagrange or Hermite elements.
 * `debug.ipynb`: Some random tests.
-* `ffc-elements.ipynb`: Progress during the implementation in FFC.
+* `elements.ipynb`: Progress during the implementation in FFC.
-* `ffc-forms.ipynb`: Progress during the implementation of quadratures.
+* `quadrature.ipynb`: Progress during the implementation of quadratures.
 * `hermite.tm`, `hermite.bib`, `img/`: Document with the math for
   Hermite elements.
 In progress.